Harry Knowles

-Harry Jay Knowles (born December 11, 1971) is an American film critic and writer known for his website called Ain't It Cool News.
+Harry Jay Knowles (born December 11, 1971) is an American former film critic and writer known for his website Ain't It Cool News (AICN).
 Knowles was a member of the Austin Film Critics Association until he was removed in September 2017 "by a substantial majority vote" of the organization following allegations of sexual assault.

 Early life

-Harry Jay Knowles was born in Austin, Texas, the son of Jarrell Jay Knowles and Helen Jane (Harrison) Knowles, who married September 19, 1970, in Austin.
-His parents then settled in Austin.
+Harry Jay Knowles was born in Austin, Texas, the son of Jarrell Jay Knowles and Helen Jane (Harrison) Knowles.
 Knowles' parents separated in 1983 and divorced March 12, 1984; his mother received custody of him and his younger sister Dannie.
-The children subsequently lived with their mother on her family's ranch, the Portwood Ranch in Seymour, Texas.
-Knowles' other activities included the Boy Scouts of America, where he attained the rank of Eagle Scout.

-On January 24, 1996, Knowles tripped on a hose at a memorabilia show and partially paralyzed his legs.
-Then, "like the 12-year-old asthmatic Scorsese, or the wunderkind Coppola stricken with polio," he wrote, he realized his destiny was to become an internet movie journalist.
+On January 24, 1996, Knowles tripped on a hose at a memorabilia show and injured his back, partially paralyzing his legs.
+While at home after the accident, Knowles began writing online.

 Career

 His first semi-professional job was providing weekend box office reports to the Drudge Report.

-Reviewer

-After purchasing a computer in 1994, Knowles started to navigate the Internet and began frequenting newsgroups to exchange gossip and rumors with other fans about upcoming films.
-After being chastised by future film critic Mike D'Angelo for posting binary image files to the newsgroups, Knowles launched the website that would become Ain't It Cool News in February 1996.
+He launched the "Ain't It Cool News" site in 1996, taking its name from a line spoken by John Travolta's character in the film Broken Arrow.

 Appearances in the media

-Because of the popularity of the website, Knowles was sought out by the mainstream media, including magazines, newspapers, and television news programs.
+Because of the popularity of the website, Knowles was sought out by the mainstream media, including magazines, newspapers and television news programs.
 In 2000, he was ranked No. 95 in the Forbes Celebrity 100.
 Knowles has made guest appearances on the television shows Siskel & Ebert & the Movies and Politically Incorrect.

 Knowles is featured in the documentary For the Love of Movies: The Story of American Film Criticism as an advocate of film criticism on the Internet; he articulates the divide between older and younger critics and advocates for the films of Michael Bay, as well as being one of the first major critics to champion genre favorite Adam Green.